fhirschmann/penchy/docs/extending.rst

 Filters
 =======

-Filters can be as simple as :class:`~penchy.jobs.elements.Filter` or :class:`~penchy.jobs.elements.SystemFilter`.
+Filters can be a normal :class:`~penchy.jobs.elements.Filter` or :class:`~penchy.jobs.elements.SystemFilter`.
 The latter will be passed an additional argument called ``:environment:`` on execution, which describes the execution environment of the SystemFilter (see